Always more connected

 The pros and cons of hyperconnectivity

-Wide access to the Internet and screens significantly improves our quality of life, but also contributes to increasing the amount of time we spend on them every day outside of work and school.
-Some people can even develop problematic Internet use or, in other words, a cyberaddiction.
+Widespread access to the Internet and screens has transformed our lifestyles and contributed to increasing the amount of time we dedicate to them each day outside of work or school.
+Some people may even develop problematic Internet use, also known as Internet addiction.

-A few figures on the place of technology in our lives…
+Some data on the role of technology in our lives…

 • According to the INSPQ (2022),2 17% of children ages 6 to 8, 32% of children ages 9 to 11, 74% of teens ages 12 to 14, and 94% of teens ages 15 to 17 own a smartphone.